vsrixyz/ontology/presenter.md

-# The Road To Information Architecturez
+# The Road To Information Architecture

 ## An ontology toolkit

-V. Srivasetas\
+V. Sri\
 Content Designer\
 2024-Q2